ramonteiro/mySpot/README.md

 - you must change signing and capabilities to your own apple developer accont with an icloud container
 - that container must be in entitlements as well
 - the discover tab will load indefinitely until a spot is uploaded as public
-- the container must also alow for sorting by creation date and distance in indexes
+- the container must also allow for sorting by creation date and distance in indexes
-- a small package named, mantis is used to crop photos to 1:1.
-This package should automatically be downloaded by xcode's package manager

 ## TODOS